-Jackson Hole, named for Trapper Davey Jackson, refers to the 50-mile valley running along the Teton Range.
-The town municipality is called Jackson.
-Jackson Hole is the gateway to Grand Teton and Yellowstone National Parks, famous for their rugged mountain beauty and abundant wildlife.
-Teton Village, a community within Jackson Hole, is home to the Grand Teton Music Festival and the world-famous Jackson Hole Mountain Resort.
+Jackson Hole, named for Trapper Davey Jackson, refers to the valley surrounding the Teton Mountain Range.
+The Town is called Jackson.
+Jackson Hole is the gateway to Grand Teton and Yellowstone National Parks, famous for rugged mountains and an abundance of wildlife.
+Teton Village, a community within Jackson Hole, is home to the Grand Teton Music Festival located at the base of Jackson Hole Mountain Resort.

-• Yellowstone National Park was the world’s first national park, created in 1872, 18 years before Wyoming became a state.
+- Yellowstone National Park was created in 1872 as the world’s first national park.
 Grand Teton National Park was created in 1929.

-• 97% of the 3,826,407 acres in Teton County are federally owned or state managed including Grand Teton National Park, Bridger-Teton National Forest, and the National Elk Refuge.
+- In Teton County 97% of the land is federally owned or state managed.
 Only 3% of the land in the Jackson Hole area is privately owned.

-• Over 60 species of mammals, over 100 species of birds, and 8 species of game fish can be found in the Jackson Hole/Yellowstone area.
+- Over 60 mammals, over 100 types of birds, and over 8 types of game fish can be found in the Jackson Hole/Yellowstone area.

 - Teton County holds the distinction of being the wealthiest county per capita in the United States.